 Chris LoPorto talks about Can't Swim's album release

-Chris LoPorto and his band Can't Swim release their album Fail You Again March 10.
+An article with Chris LoPorto.
+LoPorto and his band Can't Swim release their album Fail You Again March 10.
 Read about LoPorto's journey towards this album, and the autobiographical video that he made about it.

 The reason for the album title, Fail You Again, is that it is the last song on the record.
 We had a bunch of ideas for the title for the album and the guys liked this one.
 It is about searching for the truth and the truth failing you.
 It is about things that happened to me in my early 20’s.